By Sheri Webber

 - They often equate confidence to run with arrogance, and sometimes doubt that they have what it takes to win.

-- Unlike their male counterparts, women feel obligated to meet all qualification criteria, not just the majority, before seeking office or higher positions in business.
+- Unlike their male counterparts, women feel obligated to meet all qualification criteria, not just the majority, thereby discounting themselves as candidates.

 - They fear the impact a campaign and subsequent office-holding will have on their families.